ustaxcourt/ef-cms/docs/performance-testing.md

 In regards to the https://github.com/flexion/ef-cms/issues/8793 story, this is how the breakdown would work:

-for X and Y, if you are using `arrivalCount`, you need to calculate the duration / arrivalCount to figure out how many X requests happen every Y seconds over a duration of Z.
+For X and Y, if you are using `arrivalCount`, you need to calculate the duration / arrivalCount to figure out how many X requests happen every Y seconds over a duration of Z.

-for X, if you are using `arrivalRate`, the arrivalRate will be how many requests happen every second.
+For X, if you are using `arrivalRate`, the arrivalRate will be how many requests happen every second.
 So arrivalRate of 10 means 10 requests a second.

-for XX and YY, there is a `private-app-report.json` and `private-advanced-order.json` which prints out the number of counts for status codes and the mean response times.
+For XX and YY, there is a `private-app-report.json` and `private-advanced-order.json` which prints out the number of counts for status codes and the mean response times.

 ```
 "case-deadline-search": {